-Social Media Updates
+Make Personal Social Media Private

+Be sure to make your personal social media presence private to be safe.
 One of the great things about a virtual event is that information about an organization is readily available on the event page and internet.
 Remember that information flows both ways - recruiters are also at their computers and can just as easily look you up.
-Be sure to make your social media presence private to be safe.